liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/10-upgrading-frameworks-and-features/04-upgrading-service-builder.markdown

 ```

 The `view.jsp` file specifies a tag library attribute `total` that doesn't exist
-in @product-ver@'s `liferay-ui` tag library.
+in @sharepoint-ver@'s `liferay-ui` tag library.
 Notice the second attribute
 `total`.

 ```markup